jhuapl-boss/ingest-client/README.md

 [![CircleCI](https://circleci.com/gh/jhuapl-boss/ingest-client/tree/master.svg?style=svg)](https://circleci.com/gh/jhuapl-boss/ingest-client/tree/master)

 ## Overview
 The ingest client application lets users move data from local storage into the Boss, quickly and reliably.
-It supports both Python 2 and 3.
+It supports Python 3.6 and later.
 It uses a JSON configuration file to define ingest jobs, and a plugin system to support any local file organization.

 Two types of ingest are supported:
 - Tile based